12 Jul The Learning Curve of ReBranding: How We F***ed Up So You don’t Have to

 Wait …branding?
 What?

 It’s not hard to see how a brand concept gets overlooked.
-Many artists, writers and the like don’t consider themselves brands to start with (which is a big mistake in my book …remaining consistent and having a clear identity in the eyes of your consumers is a huge part of building a loyal following.)
+Many artists, writers and the like don’t consider themselves brands to start with (uh oh …remaining consistent and having a clear identity in the eyes of your consumers is a huge part of building a loyal following.)
 And even those who are more business minded, often let it happen organically once they already have the ball rolling …mainly because, geez, there’s just so much to think about when you’re first starting out.

 But a solid brand concept is a crucial part of building a following.
 It’s how your audience knows who you are, what you stand for, and most importantly whether it’s for them or not.